 A diagnosis of vomiting and its cause can easily be delayed or missed because vomiting may be intermittent and for other reasons.
 For information on misdiagnosis, refer to misdiagnosis of vomiting.

 Treatment of vomiting involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of vomiting. ...more »

 Treatment plans for vomiting are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of vomiting and decreases the risk of developing serious complications, such as dehydration ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of vomiting and decreases the risk of developing serious complications, such ...more treatments »

 Diagnosing vomiting and its cause may be delayed or missed because in some cases, vomiting may not be severe enough or last long enough for a person to seek medical care.
 This can happen with intermittent but recurring vomiting that is due to such diseases as hepatitis.
-Vomiting is a symptom of many different conditions, some potentially life ...more misdiagnosis »
+Vomiting is a symptom of many different conditions, some potentially life threatening, so recurrent ...more misdiagnosis »

 Symptoms of Vomiting